johnsellin93/grab/README.md

 grab 212 227 server.py
 ```

-Each extraction incrementally expands the active repository context available to the AI.
+Each extraction incrementally expands the active repository context and copies the accumulated result into the active clipboard buffer

 With delayed footer summaries enabled: ```export GRAB_DELAY_FOOTER=1```